This Guide applies only to the desktop edition.

-When you use the desktop edition, Manager initially saves all your businesses to its default application data folder.
-The folder where Manager is currently storing all data can be viewed under Preferences:
+When you use the desktop edition, Manager initially saves all your business data files to its default application data folder.
+The application data folder is where Manager probes for

-To move application data to another folder, whether in the cloud or on any accessible drive, click on the folder name under the
+To change the application data folder, whether into the cloud or onto any accessible drive, first create the new folder.

 You want to move your data to Dropbox and have created a